Shadeira/StockTracker/README.md

  Your goal is to output that data from an external file and render it on the web page in a table format, as shown below.

- Open your terminal and create a react a called stocks.

 # Add JSON Data to a File